awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-ldap-users.md

 The JupyterHub docker container requires some user attributes in your Active Directory to find the user and create the appropriate entry in the database.

-homeDirectory
-gidNumber
-uidNumber
-objectClass posixAccount
-uid
+homeDirectory - location where to the user's directory, usually /home/[user] gidNumber - a value higher than 60000 that is not already in use by another user, check your /etc/passwd file uidNumber - a value higher than 60000 that is not already in use by another user, check your /etc/group file objectClass - posixAccount uid - same as the user name

 ## Create User Home Directories<a name="emr-jupyterhub-ldap-directories"></a>